learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Setting up a "Captive portal"
 -----------------------------

+You don't have to set up a "Captive Portal", but it's a good idea, since the behavior will make the user experience better.
+Users won't have to guess the location (hostname / domain) of services on the Raspberry Pi, and many devices support displaying your welcome page automatically upon connecting to the wifi.

 In the previous step, we have configured the Raspberry Pi to tell devices on the local offline hotspot that whatever resource they request such as ``http://domain.com``, it should resolve to the Raspberry Pi's static IP address ``192.168.4.1``.

 Firstly, install the HTTP server nginx: